-I am a Computer Scientist and Software Developer with over 15 years of experience divided between software industry and academia.
-I have a PhD in Computer Science from the University of York.
+I am a Computer Scientist with over 15 years of experience divided between software industry and academia.
+I have a PhD in Computer Science from the University of York, UK (my thesis).

 Please see my résumé for more details on my past experience.

 (2022) I was part of the Program Committee of the Haskell Symposium 2022.

 (2021-now, unaffiliated) I am currently developing independent research in the area of program synthesis.
 I have developed a tool called Conjure that is able to produce fully-defined Haskell functions out of partial definitions and I am writing a research paper about it.

 (2014-2017, University of York) During my PhD at the University of York (UK) I have written a few papers in the area of property-based testing: FitSpec, Speculate and Extrapolate.
 My thesis was titled Tools for Discovery, Refinement and Generalization of Functional Properties by Enumerative Testing.

 (2022-now, JTH) I am involved in the teaching of a few courses at Tekniska Högskolan i Jönköping (JTH) including Programming, Functional Programming, Software Engineering, Data Structures and Algorithms.